 IN THE PRECEEDING CHAPTERS, you have learned all about a very simple form of prediction: predicting bits.
 In the real world, however, we often need to predict much more complex objects.
 You may need to categorize a document into one of several categories: sports, entertainment, news, politics, etc. You may need to rank web pages or ads based on relevance to a query.
-You may need to simultaneously classify a collection of objects, such as web pages, that have important information in the links between them.
 These problems are all commonly encountered, yet fundamentally more complex than binary classification.